Nitroglycerin patch (Absorbed through the skin)

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to nitroglycerin or skin patch adhesive.

 - Your doctor will tell you how many patches to use, where to apply them, and how often to apply them.
 Do not use more patches or apply them more often than your doctor tells you to.

-- This skin patch is usually worn for 12 to 14 hours each day, followed by a "patch-free" period of 10 to 12 hours.
-Carefully follow your doctor's instructions about how much time to allow between wearing the patches.
+- The skin patch is usually worn for 12 to 14 hours each day, followed by a patch-free period of 10 to 12 hours.
+Carefully follow your doctor's instructions about how long to wear the patch.